difference between meteors and meteorites

 Table of Contents

 Understanding the difference between meteors and meteorites is essential for anyone interested in astronomy or space science.
-These celestial phenomena, while related, have distinct characteristics and play different roles in our solar system.
-In this blog post, we will delve into the specifics of meteors and meteorites, exploring their definitions, origins, characteristics, and significance.
-This comprehensive guide aims to provide clear and concise information that will help you distinguish between these two fascinating phenomena.
+While related, these celestial phenomena have distinct characteristics and play different roles in our solar system.
+This blog post will delve into the specifics of meteors vs meteorites, exploring their definitions, origins, characteristics, and significance.
+This comprehensive guide provides clear and concise information to help you distinguish between these two fascinating phenomena.

 What is a Meteor?